RedisLabs/redislabs-docs/content/kubernetes/deployment/quick-start.md

    EOF
    ```

-   Next, apply the database:
+1. Apply the REDB resource file.

    ```sh
    kubectl apply -f smalldb.yaml
    ```

-5. The connectivity information for the database is now stored in a Kubernetes
-   secret using the same name but prefixed with `redb-`:
+1. The connectivity information for the database is now stored in a Kubernetes secret using the same name but prefixed with `redb-`:

    ```sh
    kubectl get secret/redb-smalldb -o yaml